 In order to successfully develop, implement and maintain a surface water monitoring program, a strategy is necessary to steer and guide the broad range of multi-faceted monitoring activities carried out in support of program objectives.
-MDEQ's SWMP strategy, Mississippi Department of Environmental Quality's Surface Water Monitoring Program (MDEQ 2004) can be provided upon request.
+MDEQ's SWMP strategy, State of Mississippi Surface Water Monitoring Program Strategy for Fiscal Years 2009-2011 (MDEQ 2009) can be provided upon request.

 MDEQ's main reporting avenue for SWMP data is through the §305(b) Water Quality Assessment Report.
 In addition to the §305(b) Report, MDEQ provides a list of all impaired water bodies without TMDLs required under §303(d) of the CWA.
-The §303(d) List is a listing of water body use impairment along with the causes of the impairment.
-Upon being reported on the §303(d) List, a Total Maximum Daily Load (TMDL) is developed for the cause(s), and strategies for restoring the water body back to fully supporting its designated use(s) are developed.
+Upon being reported on the §303(d) list, a Total Maximum Daily Load (TMDL) is developed for the cause(s), and strategies for restoring the water body back to attaining its designated use(s) are developed.
 When the TMDL has been completed or monitoring data show that the water body is no longer impaired, the water body is taken off the §303(d) list.
-The State's 2008 §303(d) List is also available from the MDEQ web site (www.deq.state.ms.us).
+The State's 2010 §303(d) List is also available from the MDEQ web site (www.deq.state.ms.us).